When Are Business Taxes Due in 2023?

 The Internal Department of Revenue (IRS) requires different forms, rates, and filing dates depending on the official business entity of your company.
-Are you writing a business plan for a new business?
-Not sure what the different entities are?
-Let’s briefly review what defines each business entity.

 In this type of structure, a business owner keeps their business assets and personal assets tied together, so a sole proprietor pays taxes as part of their personal income tax return.
 If you don’t register your small business as any particular type, a sole proprietorship is the default structure.